chenjiandongx/mandodb/README.md

 **Q: Is mandodb cool?**

-A: Not sure
+A: 🤭 Not sure.

 **Q: Is mando awesome?**

-A: Definitely YES!
+A: 😎 Definitely YES!

 **Q: PRs or Issues?**

-A: are welcome 😉...
+A: 😉 are welcome.

 **Q: What's the hardest part of this project？**

-A: Writing this document 😂...
+A: 😂 Writing this document.

 **Q：Anything else?**

-***Life is magic.
-Coding is art. 🍻 Bilibili!***
+A: ***🍻 Life is magic.
+Coding is art.
+Bilibili!***

 ![bilibili](./images/bilibili.png)